nicdu40/remove-dev-fee-mining-software-/README.md

 # no-dev-fee-2022 for linux

+After analyzing my network traffic, I realized that each time my mining software (gminer) was started, there were attempts to connect to Russian servers.
+Maybe to update their addresses or for something else bad...
+I decided to block everything and change these addresses by mine.

+no-dev-fee works with gminer, phoenix miner and others....

-runs on the same machine with the mining software or on a linux router very easely without external configuration.
+Run on the same machine with the mining software or on a linux router very easely without external configuration.

 Usage:sudo ./dev_fee_free "pool_server" "YOUR ADRESS"